 The implications of defining robotics as a broad umbrella are twofold: one pragmatic and one conceptual.
 The conceptual implications relate to the development and organization knowledge, the construction of pedagogical systems and programs of instruction, and the development of formal mathematical frameworks for very complex artificial or emergent systems.
 The pragmatic implications relate to the fight for funding, recognition of programs within our universities, and the ability to efficiently carry out our research.

-Physics and natural science has been defined as the understanding of the “laws and phenomena of the natural world,” while traditional engineering deals with the application of that understanding to the creation of new artifacts.
+Physics (or natural science) has been defined as the understanding of the “laws and phenomena of the natural world,” while traditional engineering deals with the application of that understanding to the creation of new artifacts.
 Our challenge in robotics is also to understand and predict the operative laws in our discipline, but they are not exclusively the laws of the “natural world”, and in fact we have the option to generate new laws (for example network protocols that govern information flow or connectivity).
 Thus, robotics is profoundly theoretical as well as distinctly experimental.

 Moreover, a critical part of the robotics research enterprise is to build, measure and eventually control the artifacts we are envisioning.
 These steps are not always sequential: with networked systems, for example, we often observe unintended phenomena that must be understood after a system has been designed, built and is already under control.

-Not only will (does) robotics impact our conception of the world and our conceptualization of our role in it, robotics also has the potential to impact our very sense of identity.
+Not only will (does) robotics and AI impact our conception of the world and our conceptualization of our role within it, robotics also has the potential to impact our very sense of identity.
 It is a domain that has already impacted notions of how people function and how biological organisms evolve.
 As such, robotics is reshaping not only our lives and our society in pragmatic terms, but also how we see the world and ourselves within.
 Is this not the same kind of conceptual reformulation that led to the Renaissance?

 What is required is a unifying science of what will govern a critically important new world view.
 If robotics and related technologies have the impact we expect, and which in fact seems inevitable, then there can be no doubt it will impact our conception of science, engineering and society.
 One needs only to reflect on how notions of computing, computers and algorithms have shaped most areas of human though over the last 50 years, where computational ideas have fundamentally changed thinking in areas as diverse as biology, banking, dating, sculpture, communications and criminology.